The news cycle runs so fast these days, it’s easy to forget that 2020 saw one of the biggest account takeover attacks in living memory.

 Consequences for your business: become a higher target for fraudsters, reputation loss, IT resources lost to recovering accounts.

-How To Prevent Account Takeover Fraud
+How To Boost Account Takeover Fraud Prevention

 Ensure You Have A Secure Service